catpea/catpea-project/database/furkies-purrkies/poem-1055/index.md

 ---
 id: poem-1055
 guid: 6dbde373-484a-4b56-a699-de570afbe464
+title: >-
-title: "A Note From A Teacher: Parents Don't Be Mean, Buy Your Little Ones A Powerful Stable Diffusion Machine"
+  A Note From A Teacher: Parents Don't Be Mean, Buy Your Little Ones A Powerful Stable Diffusion Machine
 description: null
 tags:
   - furkies-purrkies